-  The translation in the ESV above gives a power indication of how profound this passage is in emphasizing the message of humility and obedience – having the same mind that Christ had.
-The issue is that imbedded within this passage is a traditional twisting of scripture to forward the doctrine of incarnation.
+The translation in the ESV above gives a powerful indication of how profound this passage is in emphasizing the message of humility and obedience; having the same mind that Christ had.
+The issue is that embedded within this passage is a traditional twisting of scripture to forward the doctrine of the incarnation.
 The principal issue is Phil 2:6-7 which is deceptively translated to infer Jesus first was in the form of God and then became a man.
 This is not at all what the Greek says.

 This passage is recognized by bible scholars as a poem that probably parallels Isaiah 53 pertaining to the suffering servant.
 It is not intended to be a theological treatise.
 The context is having the mind of Jesus, the human Messiah.
-The subject is not about a change of Jesus’ essence or nature.
+The subject is not about a change in Jesus’s essence or nature.
 Nor is it referring to a time before Jesus was a man.

 Outlining what is wrong with the ESV